MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/create-custom-activities.md

 ## Visual C# Code for the workflow

 The following sample shows the Visual C# code that the Authoring Tool generates for an example workflow that uses the **Set Activity Status to Completed** activity.
-This code declares a simple sequential workflow, **SetActivityStatusToCompleteWF**, that has one workflow parameter, the dependency property **ActivityId**.
+This code declares a simple sequential workflow, **SetActivityStatusToCompleteWF** that has one workflow parameter, the dependency property **ActivityId**.
 The value of **ActivityID** is determined by the management pack definitions that are shown later in this example.
 When the workflow runs, Service Manager identifies the value and passes it into the workflow.

 ```cs
 namespace WorkflowAuthoring